mpvosseller/connect-four-ramda/README.md

 This is a command line implementation of the game Connect Four.

-It is a toy project for learning functional programming with [Ramda.js](https://ramdajs.com).
+It is a toy project for learning functional and reactive programming with [Ramda.js](https://ramdajs.com) and [RxJS](https://rxjs.dev).

 # Installation